 Furthermore, swim diapers have adjustable snaps around the legs, waist, and front which offer different sizes of width and length, perfect for getting a snug fit on your growing baby.
 The convenience and functionality of the swim diaper is what makes them the top choice for parents who want to bring their baby into the pool.

 Functionality aside, a consideration is the cost.
 If you buy a reusable swim diaper and you take good care of it, it can save you a ton of money in the long run.
 Reusable diapers are the most practical option, especially if you are bringing multiple babies with you.
 They are easy to wash, clean, carry, dry, and they’ll last a long time if you take good care of them.

-Babies absolutely should be wearing a swim diaper under their swimsuit.
+Babies absolutely should be wearing a swim diaper under their swimsuit until they are old enough to control themselves.
 At public swimming pools, the health and safety of all pool goers is the top priority.
 Unfortunately, regular diapers are neither safe nor sanitary.
 They will get waterlogged and become a safety hazard, plus they will not reliably contain any poop, which will cause major sanitary issues.

 Swim diapers are, therefore, beneficial for everybody involved.
 As a parent, you want the cleanup to be nice and easy, and for your baby to be safe.
 You also don’t want to be on the hook for causing a mass disruption at the pool.

 The pool staff wants everybody at the pool to feel safe, and finding poop floating around in the water does not inspire confidence.
 It’s also not good for business to constantly evacuate everybody in order to sanitize the pool and the water.